JhinQaQ/ANN/README.md

 3. **Run the Application**:
    - Save your changes and run `npm start` in CMD or PowerShell to start the application.

+## License and Attribution

+This project is part of my final academic project and is intended for educational and research purposes.

+Inspired by the work of [MLC-AI](https://github.com/mlc-ai) and the [WebLLM](https://github.com/mlc-ai/web-llm) project.

+© Jin, 2025.
+All rights reserved.